Rugby Football League: Subsequent events

+In 1976, the RFL created the World Club Challenge, seeing the British champions play the champions of Australia, the only other major rugby league.

+1991 saw the introduced of a formalised youth leagues.

 Maurice Lindsay became the Chief Executive of the RFL in 1992, proposing the Super League, which replaced Championship as the sport's premier league competition from 1996 onwards.
 Lindsay returned to Wigan in 1999 for his second stint at the club after Sir Rodney Walker, then chairman of the RFL, sacked him from the RFL after a campaign to unseat him failed.

+In 1995, the RFL appointed its first Development Officer for Ireland with the aim of assisting Rugby League Ireland in the sports development across the Irish Sea.
+1995 also saw the Great Britain side reserved to tours with England and Wales competing separately in the World Cup.

+1996 saw the switch to summer rugby and the creation of the Super League.
+The competition aimed to be a European competition outside of the British rugby league system, however this never materialised.
+Despite this, Paris Saint-Germain F.C. formed a rugby league team who competed in the first two seasons, marking the first foreign team to complete in the British game.

 The RFL accumulated losses of £1.9 million at the end of 2001, shortly before a major restructuring of the governing body and the appointment of Richard Lewis as executive chairman in May 2002.
 Within a year of joining the RFL, he oversaw reunification with BARLA after nearly 30 years of division.
 Lewis left in 2012 to become Chief Executive of the All England Lawn Tennis and Croquet Club.
 The RFL net value has been positive every year since 2004, being £1.7 million in 2011.

+In 2002, London Skolars became the first amateur club to join the professional system, being the first club to do so in 80 years, and marked the start of a period where a number of clubs moved up, each with various levels of success and failure.